List of Warriors characters: Tawnypelt

-Former apprentice of ThunderClan, joined ShadowClan when Tigerstar became their leader.
-She mated with Rowanclaw and had three kits: Tigerstar, Flametail, and Dawnpelt.
+Former apprentice of ThunderClan.
+Joined ShadowClan when her father, Tigerstar, became their leader.
+She mated with Rowanclaw and had several kits, including the second Tigerstar and Flametail.

 Power of Three

 Flametail

-Flametail is a former medicine cat of ShadowClan, who drowned after falling through ice on a frozen lake.
+Former medicine cat of ShadowClan, who drowned after falling through ice on a frozen lake.

 Rowanclaw

 Leader of ShadowClan after Blackstar.
-He stepped down and took on his warrior name again after he failed to respond to Darktail's group correctly.
+He stepped down in cowardice after he failed to respond to Darktail's group of strays appropriately.

 Tigerstar

 Leader of ShadowClan after Rowanclaw.
-He was named after former ShadowClan leader Tigerstar.
-His mate is Dovewing, and their children are Shadowsight, Lightleap, and Pouncestep.
+He was named after former ShadowClan leader Tigerstar, his grandfather.
+His mate is Dovewing, and his son is Shadowsight.

-Omen of the Stars

-Snowtuft

-Warrior of ShadowClan long before the events of The Prophecies Begin.
-Resided in the Dark Forest, and attempted to redeem himself while working with Shadowsight and Rootspring during The Broken Code.
-He eventually died for their cause.

 A Vision of Shadows

 Needletail

 Former apprentice of ShadowClan.
-She joined Darktail's group for a time before she eventually gave her life to save Violetshine.
+She joined Darktail's group of strays for a time before she eventually gave her life to save Violetshine.

 The Broken Code

 Shadowsight

-Medicine cat of ShadowClan after Puddleshine.
-Played a major role in defeating Ashfur.
+Medicine cat of ShadowClan.
+Played a major role in defeating Ashfur after being manipulated by him.
+Has no connection to StarClan.

 A Starless Clan

 Sunbeam

-Warrior of ShadowClan and protagonist of the eighth arc.
-She later moved to ThunderClan.
+Warrior of ShadowClan.
+She later moved to ThunderClan to be mates with Nightheart.

 Berryheart

-Warrior of ShadowClan, later RiverClan deputy.
-Splashtail’s accomplice and Sunbeam’s mother.
+Former warrior of ShadowClan, and later a false RiverClan deputy.
+Splashtail's accomplice and Sunbeam's mother.
+She went to the Dark Forest after she died.

 SkyClan

 SkyClan is one of the five warrior Clans.
-Due to the Clan losing its territory from human deforestation, it was chased from the original forest by the other Clans, who were not willing to share territory with them.
-They tried to make a new home in a gorge far away, but were attacked by rats, and the Clan disbanded.
-In Firestar’s Quest, Firestar was sent to the gorge by StarClan to start the Clan anew.
-During A Vision of Shadows, SkyClan returns to the lake to take a place among the other four Clans once more.
+After losing its territory to human deforestation, it was chased from the original forest by the other Clans, who were not willing to share their own territory with them.
+They tried to make a new home in a gorge far away, but were constantly attacked by rats, and eventually the Clan disbanded.
+In Firestar's Quest, Firestar was sent to the gorge by StarClan to start the Clan anew.
+In A Vision of Shadows, SkyClan returns to the lake to take a place among the other four Clans once more.